 - 1. The Faculty Board is responsible for registering the individual results of students. - 2.
-The Faculty Board will provide all students with an overview of their results, at their request, at least once a year. - 3.
+The Faculty Board will provide students with an overview of their results via the registration system. - 3.
 Students are responsible for drawing up their individual study plan.
 On approval of their mentor, they request the approval of the Board of the Examiners.
 They hand in their plan to the Graduate School Office no later than three weeks after enrolment.